 A. Yes.
 Western Digital has management representatives who are responsible for monitoring, communicating and training employees in environmental compliance.

 Q. Do Western Digital's facilities receive periodic audits of environmental practices in order to assess conformance with regulatory and other requirements?

 A. Yes.
 Western Digital conducts both internal and external audits to evaluate its compliance with applicable environmental laws and regulations.

 Q. What types of policies, rules or procedures does Western Digital maintain relative to environmental programs?

-A. Western Digital maintains environmental policies, procedures, and instructions which address environmental permits, pollution prevention, hazardous substances, liquid waste, solid waste, air emission controls and product content.
-The substance of these programs is delivered to our employee population utilizing various formats including in-person training, web-based training, face-to-face communications, postings and bulletins.
-All programs are communicated in various languages appropriate to the employee population of each of our facilities to ensure that all employees have a clear understanding of the programs.
+A. Western Digital maintains environmental policies, procedures, and instructions that address a variety of environmental matters, including permitting, pollution prevention, hazardous substances, liquid waste, solid waste, and air emission controls.
+These policies and procedures are communicated to employees in various formats (including in-person training, web-based training, communications, postings, etc.) and are available in various languages.

 Q. Is Western Digital required to maintain certain environmental permits in the operations of its facilities?